Select and Upload Files

 Display the Image

 Once the FileLink is received by the broadcast receiver, we can generate a URL and load it into the ImageView.
-In this example we’re generating a transformation URL that returns an image resized to fit the pixel width and height of our ImageView.
+In this example, we’re generating a transformation URL that returns an image that has been resized to fit the pixel width and height of our ImageView.
 This reduces bandwidth usage and download delays.
-The following code snippets retrieves the FileLink in a Fragment’s onResume method.
+The following code snippets retrieve the FileLink using a Fragment’s onResume method.

 @Override